Galvanize-Gals/invoice-generator-frontend/README.md

 # InvoiceCreator

 InvoiceCreator is a simple and elegant solution for creating and sending invoices built for the budding Web Developer.
-Invoice Generator lets you quickly make invoices with our simple invoice template straight from your web browser.
+InvoiceCreator lets you quickly make invoices with our simple invoice template straight from your web browser.

 ### Features